Caution

 Debian-specific changes are no longer stored in a single

-.
-The patches to be applied automatically are listed in thedebian/patches/series
+.diff.gzbut in multiple patches compatible with quilt underdebian/patches/.
+The patches to be applied automatically are listed in thedebian/patches/seriesfile.

 The Debian DebSrc3.0 page summarises additional information